wp-plugins/w4-post-list/readme.txt

 * Post list database management process.
 Admin can drop or install the plugin database on click.
 People are recommended to do removal and install old database once if they have upgraded to v.1.4 from a old once.
 When database table is dropped, plugin keeps the old data and prompt for synchronize it once after installation of plugin database table.
 Only admin can have this feature.
 * HTML Design template.
 You can design you list HTML template.
 For instruction, follow <a href="http://w4dev.com/wp/w4-post-list-design-template/">http://w4dev.com/wp/w4-post-list-design-template/</a>
 = 1.4.5 =
 * The show future posts bug has been solved.
-From now on, there won't be any selecton problems.
+From now on, there won't be any selection problems.
-* Sliding Javascript has been updated to match the latest jQuery.
+* Sliding JavaScript has been updated to match the latest jQuery.
+= 1.4.6 =
+* A lot more template tag to arrange your post list with more flexibility.

 == How to use ==

-Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> for usage.
+Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> for detail usage.

+= General tags: =
+* postlist -- You complete post list html.
+* postloop -- Post Template Loop.
+While displaying posts, every post go through the postloop once.
+* catloop == Category Template Loop.
+While displaying categories, every category go through the catloop once Category tags:
+* category_title -- Category title template
+* category_count -- Category item count
+* category_posts -- Posts inside this category.
+If you leave this field empty, And using post category list type, selected posts wont be visible

+= Post tags =
+* title -- Post title template
+* meta -- Meta template.
+Ex: Posted on date by author
+* publish/date -- Post publishing date template
+* modified -- Post last update date template
+* author -- Post author template linked to author url
+* excerpt -- Post excerpt template
+* post_excerpt -- Raw Post excerpt without wrapper.
+By default we wrap it with a html div
+* content -- Post content template
+* content -- Raw Post content without wrapper
+* more -- Read more template

+= More Post tags =
+Visit <a href="http://w4dev.com/wp/w4-post-list-design-template/">plugin template definition page</a> for additional tags information.

+= Using Template tag =
+You can wrap a tag easily with your own html tags.
+Like: <span class="my-time">publish</span> while editing a list.